Roof Pitch Calculator

 So the roof pitch is 3:12.
 That’s the same as 25% or 14 degrees.

-If you've figured out your pitch and you're ready to move on, you may want to check out our Roof Shingle Calculator to estimate how much material you'll need.
+If you’ve figured out your pitch and you’re ready to move on, you may want to check out our Roof Lifespan Calculator to estimate which material to use.

 Roof Pitch Calculator – FAQs